 back to top

-- If there is a co-supporting company for the symposia, both companies must be nonprofit to take advantage of the discounted rate and time slot.
+- If there is a co-organizer company for the symposia, both companies must be a nonprofit to take advantage of the discounted rate and time slot.

 - Nonprofit organizations choosing the afternoon or evening time slot must pay the standard rate.

-Only organizations accredited by the Accreditation Council for Continuing Medical Education (ACCME) may sponsor CME activities and may award AMA PRA Category One (1) CreditTM.
-These accredited providers are responsible for the content, quality, and scientific integrity of all CME activities certified for credit.
+Only organizations accredited by the Accreditation Council for Continuing Medical Education (ACCME) may sponsor CME activities and may award AMA PRA Category One (1) Credit™.
+These accredited providers are responsible for the content, quality, and scientific integrity of all CME-certified activities.

 back to top